RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 "Dissents speak to a future age," as Justice Ginsberg once said, and, in *Abrams*, Holmes wrote the most influential dissent in the history of modern First Amendment jurisprudence.
 His marketplace was a radical idea, and it won out the in the competition for how to think about speech.
-Holmes imaged a marketplace where there's no such thing as good or bad speech, only speech that competes in the Darwinian marketplace and lives or dies.
+Holmes imagined a marketplace where there's no such thing as good or bad speech, only speech that competes in the Darwinian marketplace and lives or dies.
 The Court's job is to strike down any attempts by the government to regulate the marketplace of ideas.